paddysplace/paddysblog-v3/_drafts/small-talk-is-large-hell.md

 Quiet, shy, reserved, introverted, withdrawn.
 All words have ,at some point, been used to describe me.

+> There is something joyous about not talking.
+>
+> Ingmar Bergman

 I just don't know what people find to talk about so much.

 Some of my problem comes down to being deaf in one ear.
 In a noisy room I can hardly hear a conversation and that makes it much harder for me to be even willing to try and talk.
 I'm so aware of my slight disability, a bit too ashamed to mention it for fear of hearing the usual "WHAT" "PARDON" jokes.
 Oh hilarious.